 History of the Area

 North Vancouver has a rich maritime and shipping-related past, and still-standing shipbuilding cranes and restored buildings attest to this history.
-Between 1906 and 1992 over 450 vessels were built in the Shipyards.
+Between 1906 and 1992 Shipyards workers built over 450 vessels.
 Many of these were constructed during the First and Second World Wars.

 In addition to naval ships and navy support vessels, lumber industry barges, ferry boats and even icebreakers have been built and repaired here, including the historic St. Roch which is today an exhibit at the Vancouver Maritime Museum.